 - Geography 573: Population and Environment

 The particular expertise associated with this position, as well as the potential for multi-disciplinary collaboration, justify high expectations for significant external funding.
-The hire is expected to be active in extramural research funding from sources such as the National Science Foundation (NSF), the Environmental Protection Agency (EPA), the U.S. Department of Agriculture, the National Fish and Wildlife Foundation (NFWF), and other environmentally-focused foundations.
+The hire is expected to procure extramural research funding from sources such as the National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), the Environmental Protection Agency (EPA), the National Oceanic and Atmospheric Administration (NOAA), the National Fish and Wildlife Foundation (NFWF), and other sources.

-This position will support collaborative linkages within the department in the areas of (associated Geography faculty in parentheses): water resources (Biggs, McMillan); climate (DeSales); food and agriculture (Marcelli, Bosco); biogeography and landscape ecology (An, O’Leary, Stow); environmental statistics (An, Christakos); social-ecological systems (An, Levine, Marcelli); environmental planning and policy (An, Biggs, Christakos, Jankowski, Levine, McMillan, O’Leary, Stow), geospatial information systems and analysis (An, Christakos, Jankowski, Nara, Skupin, Stow, Tsou); and children, youth and family studies (Aitken, Bosco Marcelli, and Swanson).
-The hire will also be well situated to join various research clusters in which our department participates: Blue Gold - water tied to changes in human population, societal demand, and climate change; Climate Change and Sustainability Studies (C2S2) – predicting regional climate, its impact, and human adaptions and mitigation; and Human Dynamics in the Mobile Age (HDMA).
-Other research centers in the Geography Department include: Center for Information Convergence and Strategy (CICS), Center for Earth Systems Analysis and Research (CESAR), International Population Center (IPC), and Youth, Environment, Society and Space (YESS).
+This position will support collaborative linkages within the department in the areas of (associated Geography faculty in parentheses): water resources (Biggs, McMillan); climate (DeSales, Quandt); food and agriculture (Marcelli, Bosco, Quandt); biogeography and landscape ecology (An, O’Leary, Stow); environmental statistics (An, Christakos); social-ecological systems (An, Levine, Marcelli, Quandt); environmental planning and policy (An, Biggs, Christakos, Jankowski, Levine, McMillan, O’Leary, Stow, Quandt), geospatial information systems and analysis (An, Christakos, Jankowski, Nara, Skupin, Stow, Tsou); and children, youth and family studies (Aitken, Bosco Marcelli, and Swanson).
+The hire will also be well situated to join various research clusters in which our department participates: Blue Gold: Mitigating impacts of water scarcity; Climate Change and Sustainability Studies (C2S2) – predicting regional climate, its impact, and human adaptions and mitigation; and Human Dynamics in the Mobile Age (HDMA).
+Other research centers in the Geography Department include: Center for Earth Systems Analysis and Research (CESAR), Center for Information Convergence and Strategy (CICS), International Population Center (IPC), and Youth, Environment, Society and Space (YESS).
+CESAR is a shared educational and research center with five separate laboratory facilities in support of geographic information science and technology, qualitative methods and research, and physical modeling and processes.
+Four of these facilities are computer labs equipped with high-end workstations and the latest versions of GIS, remote sensing/image processing, and spatial statistics software.
+The hire will likely play a leadership role with CESAR.
 Additionally, the hire will have significant opportunity for potential collaboration with other units on campus, including: Anthropology, City Planning, Ecology, Economics, Geological Science, Graduate School of Public Health, History, Humanities, Philosophy, and Sociology.